santa-monica-beach-restoration-pilot-project - beach-habitat

 Additional Benefits

-This project brings these benefits with low-to-no impact on existing recreational uses of the beach
+This effort brings these benefits with low-to-no impact on existing recreational uses of the beach

 • Enhancing a developed coastline